microsoft/BotFramework-Composer/docs/WIP/dialog.md

 <!-- ![dialog anatomy](./media/dialog/DialogAnatomy.png) -->

 ## Use Dialogs
 A Dialog in Bot Composer represents a piece of the bot's functionality such as **OrderSandwich** to fulfill user's request.
 Since a bot will have a few dialogs or even dozens of hundres of individual dialogs, it is a big challenge to manage the dialog system and the conversation with user.
-To address this issue, Bot Composer offers a set of built-in components within the Dialogs component to simplify sophisticated converesation modelling process so that uesrs can build a pluggable and extensible dialog system without worrying about the mechanics of dialog management.
+To address this issue, Bot Composer offers a set of built-in components within the Dialogs component to simplify sophisticated converesation modelling process so that uesers can build a pluggable and extensible dialog system without worrying about the mechanics of dialog management.

 | Dialog Functions     | Description                                                                                                                      |
 | -------------------- | -------------------------------------------------------------------------------------------------------------------------------- |